Multilayer Networks 101

 Ask these questions:

 Layers vs. attributes?
-If relationships have different types → use layers.
-If they vary only in weight → use edge attributes.
+If relationships differ in kind (email vs. meeting), use layers.
+If they differ only in intensity (weight, frequency), keep one layer and add attributes.

 Same or different nodes?
 Same entities in all layers → multiplex.
-Different entity types → heterogeneous.
+Different entity types → heterogeneous (avoid forcing identity coupling).

 What Goes Wrong When You Flatten